borisovg/php-cache-zero/README.md

 **bool exitOnError (default: true)**

 Configures the behaviour of the error handler.
-If set to false it an error message and disables caching, but does not terminate the script.
+If set to false, it prints an error message and disables caching but does not terminate the script.

 **bool protectID (default: true)**

 Hash the id with md5 before use.
-If false, characters that are not alpha-numeric or [-\_?&=.] will be removed.
+If set to false, characters that are not alpha-numeric or [-\_?&=.] will be removed.

 **bool protectGroup (default: false)**

 Hash the group with md5 before use.
-If false, characters that are not alpha-numeric or [-\_?&=.] will be removed.
+If set to false, characters that are not alpha-numeric or [-\_?&=.] will be removed.

 **bool verify	(default: true)**